quixio/quix-samples/python/destinations/influxdb_3/README.md

 The code sample uses the following environment variables:

 - **input**: This is the input topic (Default: `detection-result`, Required: `True`)
 - **TIMESTAMP_COLUMN**: This is the column in your data that represents the timestamp in nanoseconds.
-Defaults to 'Timestamp' if not supplied.
+Defaults to use the message timestamp received from the broker if not supplied.
 Case sensitive.
+(Default: ``, Required: `False`)
 - **INFLUXDB_HOST**: Host address for the InfluxDB instance.
 (Default: `https://eu-central-1-1.aws.cloud2.influxdata.com`, Required: `True`)
 - **INFLUXDB_TOKEN**: Authentication token to access InfluxDB.
 (Default: `<TOKEN>`, Required: `True`)
 - **INFLUXDB_ORG**: Organization name in InfluxDB.
 (Default: `<ORG>`, Required: `False`)